Quantrail-Data/CH-Ops/README.md

 **Login protection**: After 5 failed attempts for the same username within 15 minutes, that account is temporarily locked.
 Error messages stay deliberately vague ("Invalid credentials.") so an attacker cannot enumerate usernames.

-**Session tokens**: Sessions use JWTs that expire after 2 hours.
-Each carries a unique revocable ID, so a deleted user's session ends within 2 hours at most.
+**Session tokens**: Sessions use JWTs that expire after 2 hours, each carrying a unique revocable ID.
+Deleting a user ends their session at once, because every request re-reads the account.
+Changing a user's *role* is not immediate: the role travels in the token, so a demotion takes effect on their next login or when the token expires.
+Force a logout if you need it sooner.
+Revocations are held in memory, so restarting the server clears the list.

 **Disabling .env login**: By default the `.env` super admin credentials work as a permanent login fallback, which is convenient for setup but acts as a backdoor.
 To close it after setup, set `DISABLE_ENV_LOGIN=true`.
 The `.env` credentials then seed the initial migration only.